MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-customer-summary.md

 The **Conversation summary** section provides detailed information about the conversation between the agent and customer.
 The information shown in the **Conversation details** area includes the following:

-- **Engagement channel**: The channel, such as live chat or custom channel, through which the conversation is taking place.
+- **Engagement channel:** The channel, such as live chat or custom channel, through which the conversation is taking place.
-- **Waiting time**: The time the customer had to wait before the conversation was assigned to the agent.
+- **Waiting time:** The time the customer had to wait before the conversation was assigned to the agent.
-- **Skills**: The skills that had been attached for routing the conversation.
+- **Skills:** The skills that had been attached for routing the conversation.
 If your administrator has enabled the setting for agents to update skills, you can add or remove skills.
-- **Queue**: The queue through which the conversation has been assigned to you.
+- **Queue:** The queue through which the conversation has been assigned to you.
-- **Start time**: The time when you started the conversation.
+- **Start time:** The time when you started the conversation.

   > [!div class='mx-imgBorder']
   > ![Conversation details](media/conversation-details.png "Conversation-details")